Under the Firework Regulations 2004, it is an offence to:

 What to do if someone is using fireworks illegally:

 Report to the police on 101 or online.
 Ask them to log it and provide you with an incident number.
 Without this information Government has no data to prove there is a problem.

 Reporting Online is being trialled in some forces.
-Will roll out nationwide when creases are ironed out.
+This will roll out nationwide when creases are ironed out.

-Please make sure you report all illegal firework use to the police (after curfew, use in public place etc).
+Please make sure you report all illegal firework use to the police.
 Government need this data to see the problem.
 Phone 101 and make sure they give you an incident number or if you live in an area covered by one of these forces you can report online:

 - Cheshire Police

 - Derbyshire Police

 - Dyfed-Powys Police

 - Kent Police